 Did you know that you can handle these issues in advance in your welcome book?

 Your guest may not voice all of their expectations, but it’s fair to assume they expect more than a roof and some beds!
 Of course most hosts also strive to do more than provide shelter, and likely you’ve said that in your property description and post-booking messages.
 So do just that.
-The welcome book sends the message right up-front that you are attentive and invested in your guest’s experience.
+The Airbnb guidebook sends the message right up-front that you are attentive and invested in your guest’s experience.

 Go one step further by letting your guests know that you (or your representative) are available to them if they have problems or concerns during their stay, or if anything seems amiss upon their arrival.
 You may not be there for the greeting and initial walk-through, but you certainly can make it feel as if you are.
 In an increasingly competitive lodging marketplace, your role should never end with the financial transaction, and you certainly don’t want your guests to see it that way.

 Surely you’ve traveled before.
 Maybe you’ve visited friends or family on their home turf, which was entirely foreign to you.
 Wasn’t it nice to have that confidant there to show you around – showing you the best deals, time-saving back roads, local hangouts, and safety tips?
 If you stayed with those same friends and family members, you probably went to them at some point with a query about locating towels or how to use the television in your bedroom.

 As the host, you are now that local confidant to your guests.
 Assume they are starting with little to no knowledge of the area, and think of the unique insight you have that is sure to save them time and trouble.
 When it comes to your home, save your guests the frustration of digging through drawers and rifling through cabinets every time they need an item.